Marissapy/marissapy.github.io/_posts/2025-01-20-igem-ambassador-application.md

 ---

 I am truly honored to be considered for the iGEM 2026 Ambassador position.
-My four years as an iGEMer have been transformative, and my passion for synthetic biology continues to grow with each project, each collaboration, and each discovery.
 I believe that synthetic biology has the power to address some of humanity's greatest challenges, and I am committed to making this field more accessible, inclusive, and impactful.
 If selected, I will dedicate myself wholeheartedly to serving the iGEM community and advancing the mission of making biology easier to engineer.

 Thank you for considering my application.